testit-tms/.github/profile/README.md

 ### Official Importers

-- 📥 [@testit/migrators](https://github.com/testit-tms/migrators): Official Importers and exporters for different system to the Test IT.
+- 📥 [@testit/migrators](https://github.com/testit-tms/migrators): Official migrators and exporters for different systems to the Test IT.
+- 📥 [@testit/project-importer](https://github.com/testit-tms/project-importer): Official project importer for json exports from different systems to the Test IT.
 - 📥 [@testit/testit-importer-allure](https://github.com/testit-tms/importers): Import Allure result files into Test IT.

 ### Community Importers